dr2633/dr2633.github.io/index.md

 **Live Music**

-I enjoy exploring new venues and experiencing live music, particularly the music of the Grateful Dead.
-You can explore my favorite shows from the archive here: [Grateful Dead Archive](#).
+I love traveling and exploring new venues for live music, particularly the music of the Grateful Dead.

-**Libraries**
+Check out recordings here: [Grateful Dead Archive](https://archive.org/details/GratefulDead).

+**Random Walks Through Libraries**

-An avid fan of libraries, I especially enjoy taking random walks through historic libraries and stumbling upon interesting books.
+I enjoy random walks through the stacks of historic libraries, finding my way towards new books and ideas.

-- Favorite Library: Uris Library, Cornell University, Ithaca, NY
+Personal Favorite: [Uris Library](https://www.cornell.edu/tour/ADWhiteReadingRoom), Cornell University, Ithaca, NY

----

-### Life Goals
+**Long-Horizon Predictions**

-- Prepare for a world in which we defer most important decisions in life to systems with more intelligence and predictive capacity than the combined efforts of all humans.
+I am working in preparation for a world in which we defer most important life decisions to intelligent systems with more capabilities and agency that the combined efforts of all humans.

-- Ensure that world is vibrant and filled with opportunity for future generations.
+My goal is to ensure that this world is vibrant, exciting, and filled with opportunities for future generations that we currently can't conceive of today.

-- Live to see the New York Jets win a Super Bowl and the New York Knicks win a championship.
+I would like to see the New York Jets win a Super Bowl and the New York Knicks put up a championship banner at MSG,

 Open for friendly bets on which of these events will happen first.